-Criminal Practice Area: Multiple Offences Specialisation
+Criminal Defence for Multiple Offences

 The Criminal practice area in New Zealand focuses on laws that deal with crimes.
 One specialisation within this area is called Multiple Offences.
 This means dealing with cases where a person is accused of committing more than one crime at the same time.